Any questions we can help you with?

 -

-At Synclassical we license synchronization rights of master recording of all tracks on our site.
-Where compositions are still under copyright we can negotiate for you the related publishing rights to clear 100% of the track.
+At Synclassical we license only synchronization rights of master recording of all tracks on our site.
+Where compositions are still under copyright you shall clear the related publishing rights.
+On demand our team can help you and negotiate for you these rights with a tailor made consulting service.

 -